 I want to make something very clear: Our relationship with Afghanistan is not exclusively military.
 Obviously, we have troops here along with our allies to try to assist the people of Afghanistan in defeating the terrorist threat.
 But we also are committed to a long-term relationship with Afghanistan to assist the people of this country in having a better future, having the education and healthcare opportunities, ensuring that the farmers can be productive and have a good income going forward, helping with infrastructure that will enhance the economy of Afghanistan.

-The next question is Chris Lawrence of CNN.
-QUESTION:
+MODERATOR: The next question is Chris Lawrence of CNN.

 And it is important to remember that our approach to Iran was always a dual-track one.
 On the one hand, we said we would reach out to see whether or not there could be any common discussions about their nuclear program, other problems that we and many countries in the region have with Iran.
 But we also said that there was a second track, and that track was to work toward consequences for Iran if engagement did not work.
 As recently as the United Nations meeting in New York in September, I joined with the foreign ministers of the United Kingdom, France, Germany, Russia, China, as well as the EU in signing a document which said basically that.
 So we will proceed accordingly.

-Okay.
+MODERATOR: Okay.
 The next question is BBC (inaudible).
-QUESTION:

-Final question is to Nick Kralev of Washington Times
+MODERATOR: Final question is to Nick Kralev of Washington Times.

 Secondly, I had a somewhat different reaction.
 I’ve sat through a lot of inaugural speeches, and they often don’t get down to specifics at all.
 As I recall, the president talked about the registration of assets, which is a very tangible demand that will be placed on government officials, the major crimes tribunal, the end of a culture of impunity.
 I thought that the commitment that we heard today from President Karzai gives us all a very strong base on which to measure the actions taken by his government.
 He could have been very vague and talked about how we’re all against it and we all want to end it, but he got much more specific.
 And we’re going to – along with the people of Afghanistan – watch very carefully as to how that’s implemented.